On almost sure limit theorems for heavy-tailed products of long-range dependent linear processes: Introduction

-A detailed history of LRD and HT can be found in \cite{history}, while a survey of covariance methods, $R/S$ analysis and FGN can be found in \cite{RSstat}.
-Today, the LRD-HT combination frequently appears in fluid flow (see \cite{runoff,patagonia}), network traffic (see \cite{relevance,internet}), finance and stock markets (see \cite{stockcrash}).
-Hosking \cite{Hosking} laid the foundation for the class of ARFIMA (Autoregressive fractionally integrated moving average) models, which are now used to simulate this combination.
+A detailed history of LRD and HT can be found in \cite{history}.
+Hosking \cite{Hosking} laid the foundation for the class of ARFIMA (Autoregressive fractionally integrated moving average) models, which are now often used to simulate this combination.
+HT along with LRD also influence the amount of self-similarity (see Pipiras and Taqqu \cite{taqqubook}), a property which forms the basis for fractals, observed in time series.
 Autocovariance estimation under LRD and HT is also a field of great importance, owing to the widespread use of autocovariance functions (see \cite{Davisresnick,crosscov,Wudepinnov}).
 Limit theorems for sample covariances of linear processes with i.i.d innovations having regularly varying tail probabilities, was studied in \cite{Davisresnick}.
 Kouritzin \cite{crosscov} studied strong Gaussian approximations for cross-covariances of causal linear processes with finite fourth moments, and independent innovations.
-Wu and Min \cite{Wudepinnov,covlongmem} studied the asymptotic behavior of sample covariances of linear processes with weakly dependent innovations, and provided both central and non-central limit theorem for the same.
+Wu et al. \cite{covlongmem}, Wu and Min \cite{Wudepinnov} studied the asymptotic behavior of sample covariances of linear processes with weakly dependent innovations, and provided both central and non-central limit theorem for the same.